 This page details the atmospheric variable, visibility.
 Before leaving this page, make sure that you can do the following:

+Now that you know the types of conditions that can reduce visibility, let's take a look at visibility is displayed on the station model, which is covered in the Key Skill section below.
+Before you dive into that section, one thing to note is that non-precipitating obstructions to visibility are displayed as present weather on the station model only if the horizontal visibility is less than or equal to seven miles.
 Why seven miles?
 Typically, a radio beacon that aircraft use while landing called the outer marker lies four to seven miles away from the start of the runway.
 So, if there's an obstruction to visibility that prevents pilots from seeing the runway from the outer marker, then the obstruction must appear of the station model.

-In this page, you learned about visibility and the present weather symbol.
-Locate the visibility on the station model below by looking at the far left number.
-The default value for the tool is 1 and 1/2 miles.
-You can change the visibility on the station model by altering the "Visibility:" field in the Current Conditions panel.
+You should spend some time familiarizing yourself with all of these common symbols for present weather, but you can also see the entire table of international symbols for present weather if you're interested (some of them rarely get used).
+I also recommend practicing with the interactive station model tool below.
+The default value for visibility in the tool is one-and-a-half miles (the far left number), but you can change the visibility on the station model by altering the "Visibility" field in the Current Conditions panel.
 Give it a try!
-Next, examine the Obstruction to Visibility pull-down list in the Current Conditions panel.
+Next, examine the "Obstruction to Visibility" pull-down list in the Current Conditions panel.
 The default weather for the tool is rain showers (a single dot with a downward-facing triangle).
-Experiment with the various observations to see the symbols that they produce and notice that you can select both precipitating and non-precipitating types of weather (as long as the visibility is less than 7 miles).Finally, change the visibility to, say, 10 miles and then note how the Obstruction pull-down menu changes.
+Experiment with the various observations to see the symbols that they produce and notice that you can select both precipitating and non-precipitating types of weather (as long as the visibility is less than seven miles).Finally, change the visibility to, say, 10 miles and then note how the Obstruction pull-down menu changes.
 First of all, the option "none" becomes available since you are no longer required to report an obstruction to visibility.
-Secondly, the non-precipitation types of weather are removed from the list because these are only reported if the visibility is less than 7 miles.
+Secondly, the non-precipitation types of weather are removed from the list because these are only reported if the visibility is less than seven miles.